lioneil/desktop-colorpicker/README.md

 ## Installation
 The Software is only available for Windows OS (for now.
 I think.
 Maybe.)

-Download the latest stable version:
+Download the latest beta version:

 * [v2.0.0.0 Installer](publish/beta/desktop-colorpicker_installer_v2.0.0.0.exe)